alinaavanesyan/alina/pages/projects/novel-associations.md

 focus on novel associations between native and introduced species.'
 ---

 In my current postdoctoral work at the University of Maryland (Department of Entomology; [Dr. Bill Lamp’s lab](http://www.clfs.umd.edu/entm/lamp/index.html)) I continue my research on ecology and evolution of plant-insect interactions with a focus on novel associations between native and introduced species.
-Currently, I am developing several research projects: I am planning to continue exploring herbivore resistance and tolerance in exotic grasses, a potential role of native insect generalists in biotic resistance of native communities, and, most recently, I’ve started developing a project on host plant usage by a recent invader, the spotted lanternfly.
+Currently, I am working on several research projects: (a) herbivore resistance and tolerance in exotic grasses; (b) host plant usage of the potato leafhopper based on molecular markers for ingested plant DNA; (c) DNA barcoding of isopods; (d) biodiversity of agricultural drainage ditches; and (e) external morphology and host plant usage of the invasive spotted lanternfly, using molecular approach, light microscopy and scanning electron microscopy.
 A brief description for each project is below.
-I will be adding more details as the projects develop.
+I will be adding more details as the projects grow.

 <hr>